 John Barclay is Lightfoot Professor of Divinity at Durham University.
 He is author of many books, including Pauline Churches and Diaspora Jews, Colossians and Philemon, and Obeying the Truth.
 A Study of Paul's Ethics in Galatians.

-John G. Stackhouse, Jr. is former Sangwoo Youtong Chee Professor of Theology and Culture at Regent College.
+John G. Stackhouse, Jr. is the Samuel J. Mikolaski Professor of Religious Studies and Dean of Faculty Development at Crandall University in New Brunswick.
+Prior to this, he was the Sangwoo Youtong Chee Professor of Theology and Culture at Regent College.
 He serves as an advisory editor at Christianity Today, a contributing editor at Books & Culture, and a columnist for Faith Today.
 He is the author of eight books, including Need to Know: Vocation as the Heart of Christian Epistemology, Making the Best of It: Following Christ in the Real World, and Can God be Trusted?: Faith and the Challenge of Evil, as well as the co-author, editor, and co-editor of seven more.
 His articles have been featured in many publications, including The New York Times, The Times Literary Supplement, The Atlantic, Time, and Reader's Digest.

 Jonathan Chaplin is Director of the Kirby Laing Institute for Christian Ethics at Tyndale House in Cambridge, UK.
 He is author of Herman Dooyeweerd: Christian Philosopher of State and Civil Society, as well as editor of many books, including Politics and the Parties: When Christians Disagree.

-Krish Kandiah is Executive Director of Churches in Mission and England Director for the UK Evangelical Alliance.
-He is also Vice President of Tearfund and chair of their Theological Advisory Panel.
+Krish Kandiah is President of London School of Theology and founder and director of Home for Good.
 He is author of many books, including Home for Good: Making a Difference for Vulnerable Children, Dysciples, and Just Politics.

 Mark A. Noll is Francis A. McAnaney Professor of History at the University of Notre Dame, as well as co-founder of the Institute of American Evangelicals at Wheaton College.
 He is author of many books, including Protestantism: A Very Short Introduction, The Scandal of the Evangelical Mind, A History of Christianity in the United States and Canada, and Is the Reformation Over?: An Evangelical Assessment of Contemporary Roman Catholicism.